microsoft/react-native-windows-samples/docs/native-modules-setup.md

 > **Architecture Review Needed:** This documentation was written to support development against React Native's "Old" or "Legacy" Architecture.
 It *may or may not* be directly applicable to New Architecture development and needs to be reviewed and potentially updated.
 For information on React Native architectures in React Native Windows, see [New vs. Old Architecture](new-architecture.md).

+> For the latest information on native development on Windows, see [Native Platform: Overview](native-platform.md).

 > **This documentation is a work in progress and version-specific.
 Please check that the version of this document (top of page) matches the version of RN/RNW you're targeting.**

 This guide will set you up with our recommendations for authoring a native module for React Native for Windows.
 After completing this setup, you should be able to answer the question: *Where do I need to implement the native code so it's available at runtime?*